Ecological-Complexity-Lab/infomap_ecology_package/docs/installation.md

   * install packages: `brew install libomp`.

 #### 2. Then either:
-1. install Infomap via the `install_infomap` function in the package as below.
+Install Infomap via the `install_infomap` function in the package as below.
 Avoid folder names with spaces or non-english lettes.

 ```R
 setwd('where your Infomap file and R script will live')